Why do we automate software development?

 Automated builds and testing are keys to success

 When you automate the building process, along with testing, you will end up with a mechanism in which you always know the state of your software.
 What is important, before adding any new changes, you can check whether or not they introduce new errors.
 Thanks to that, you can almost always decide to deploy the current version of the software to production.
 What is more, you can do it quickly and safely because it will be done by an automated process, which was tested beforehand in a testing environment, which is identical to production.

 By achieving this level of automation, you can safely develop new functionalities, knowing that they surely work and don’t break anything, and then deploy your software.
 Basically, you eliminate the risk of breaking something, and if you find any error, you can fix it quickly.

-At Droptica, we try to apply these methodologies to every project that we take over or start from scratch.
+At Droptica, we do mostly Drupal development and Drupal support and we try to apply these methodologies to every project that we take over or start from scratch.